 LABEL DESCRIPTION IP Address A static IP address is a fixed IP that your ISP gives you.
 A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet.
 The Single User Account feature can be used with either a dynamic or static IP address.
 Select Obtain an IP Address Automatically if you have a dynamic IP address; otherwise select Static IP Address and type your ISP assigned IP address in the IP Address text box below.
 Subnet Mask Enter a subnet mask in dotted decimal notation.
 Refer to the IP Subnetting appendix to calculate a subnet mask If you are implementing subnetting.
-You must specify a gateway IP address (supplied by your ISP) when you use ENET ENCAP in the Protocol field in the previous screen.
-Back Click Back to go back to the first wizard screen.
-Finish Click Finish to save the settings and proceed to the next wizard screen.
+You must specify a gateway IP address (supplied by your ISP) when you use ENET ENCAP in the Encapsulation field in the previous screen.